thymikee/jest-preset-angular/README.md

 }
 ```

 By default Jest doesn't transform `node_modules`, because they should be valid JavaScript files.
 However, it happens that library authors assume that you'll compile their sources.
 So you have to tell this to Jest explicitly.
-Above snippet means that `@ngrx`, `angular2-ui-switch` and `ng-dynamic` will be transforemed, even though they're `node_modules`.
+Above snippet means that `@ngrx`, `angular2-ui-switch` and `ng-dynamic` will be transformed, even though they're `node_modules`.

 #### Allow JS files in your TS `compilerOptions`